 In a small bowl whisk flour with water.
 Pour into the pan.

 Stir in chicken pieces, 3-4 cups of chicken broth, season with salt and pepper, add bay leaf and rosemary sprigs.

 Place cut potatoes into the sauce pan.
 Simmer for 20 minutes more uncovered.

 The stew will thicken as it cooks.
 Add more chicken broth or liquid as needed during cooking.

 Remember stew will thicken as it cools down.

-Love instant pot ?
-Check out our other favorite instant pot recipes –
+Love instant pot recipes?
+Check out CurryTrail’s favorite instant pot recipes –

 Don’t forget to Subscribe to CurryTrail Recipes below to get our newest recipes delivered straight to your inbox.

 INSTANT POT CHICKEN STEW